-Safety, in every respect, has the highest priority in Den Hartogh Logistics.
-Safety is No. 1 Priority in Den Hartogh.
-Den Hartogh Logistics operates in an industry where risks are always present in our working environment, especially for drivers and operators, but also includes risks for our office and mobile staff.
+Safety, in every respect, has the highest priority within Royal Den Hartogh Logistics.
+Safety is No. 1 Priority.
+Den Hartogh operates in an industry where risks are always present in our working environment, especially for drivers and operators, but also includes risks for our office and mobile staff.
 We want all our colleagues and everyone working in our supply chain to return home safely.

 This applies to the safety of our staff as well as to the safety of the staff of our customers, suppliers and other stakeholders.
 Den Hartogh Logistics aim to achieve a level of Safety Awareness in our company that enables us to continuously and pro-actively improve the level of safety in our operations and to ensure a safe and healthy workplace for our employees and anyone else that could be affected by our work activities, in order to prevent risks of accidents and occupational diseases.

 Safety is everyone’s responsibility.
 We recognise that Behavioural Safety is essential to achieve our targets.
-Therefore we focus on progressing on the ‘Safety Ladder’, currently moving from Proactive to Generative; the Power of Safe is one of our key programs to achieve this.
+Therefore we focus on progressing on the ‘Safety Ladder’, currently moving from Proactive to Generative; the Power of Safe is one of our key programmes to achieve this.

 With regard to Health and Safety, the following Company Objectives have been defined.

 - To achieve a high level of consultation, participation, awareness and commitment by all employees and their representatives.

-- The Power of Safe program is a key tool and is progressively rolled out to all Den Hartogh Logistics locations worldwide.
+- The Power of Safe programme is a key tool and is progressively rolled out to all Den Hartogh Logistics locations worldwide.

 - To be alert on any deviations or potentially dangerous situations, register and openly report these as appropriate.
 This is achieved by running our Reporting of Near Miss programme.

 - To openly report on achievements and shortcomings.